msaaddev/csharp-runner/readme.md

 ## 👨🏻‍💻 STEP #2

-Now open your `.bashrc/.zshrc` file and copy-paste the following code inside there.
+Now open your `.bashrc/.zshrc` file.
+This file will be located in your root directory.
+Now copy-paste the following code inside there.

 ```sh
 # run your c# code inside your terminal